 The Site Plan is in compliance with the 2017 Recreation Guidelines by providing a variety of recreation facilities onsite.
-Future residents and their visitors of all age groups will be adequately served by a variety of active and passive recreation facilities as shown in the table below, which are safe and accessible.
+Future residents and their visitors of all age groups will be adequately served by a variety of active and passive recreation facilities which are safe and accessible.